 Here are my top tips to boost and keep your metabolism in check:

 1. Eat balanced meals regularly

 Eating regularly fuels your body and regulates blood sugar levels which in turn keeps your metabolism fired.
 Everybody is different here and it depends on the size of your meals.
-As a general average guide aim for 3 meals and 1-2 “snacks”.
+As a general average guide aim for 4-5 meals per day or 3 meals and 1-2 “snacks”.
 A well balanced meal should keep you feeling full for 3-5 hours.

 Each meal should contain a palm sized portion of protein (animal or plant-based), ½ plate full of non-starch colourful vegetables, a small serve of healthy fats (e.g. 1/2 avocado, 1 tsp oil or grass fed butter) and ¼ plate size of “smart carbs” when needed (complex carbs such a quinoa, sweet potato, brown rice, buckwheat, oats, etc.).